magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 This way of practice is something good and authentic.
 In the past it was much harder.
 It’s like the saying that we practise to no longer be a
 person: the person should die in order to become a monk.
-We adhered to the strictly and everyone had a real sense of shame about their actions.
+We adhered to the Vinaya strictly and everyone had a real sense of shame about their actions.
 When doing chores, hauling water or sweeping the grounds, you didn’t hear monks talking.
 During bowl washing, it was completely silent.
 Now, some days I have to send someone to tell them to stop talking and find out what all the commotion is about.
 I wonder if they’re boxing out there; the noise is so loud I can’t imagine what’s going on.
 So, again and again I have to forbid them to chat.

 I don’t know what they need to talk about.
 When they’ve eaten their fill they become heedless because of the pleasure they feel.
 I keep on